koldamartin/koldamartin/README.md

 ### Hi there 👋
+Previously structural engineer 🔨, now I am trying to break into AI. 💻

+In October 2022 I started with _print("Hello World")_.
+And now I am designing chatbots and solving data science tasks.

 <!--
 **koldamartin/koldamartin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.